kpegods96/Systematic-Review-Course/_book/index.md

 **Prerequisite**

 Students should have R and RStudio installed on their computers and be familiar with basic R concepts, including running scripts, working with variables, and using functions.
 R can be downloaded [**here**](https://cran.r-project.org) and RStudio [**here**](https://www.rstudio.com/products/rstudio/download).
 A basic understanding of data manipulation and visualization in R is recommended.
-A short tutorial, including helpful resources, can be found here:
+Helpful resources can be found here:

 1. [Just some helpful first steps](https://education.rstudio.com/learn/beginner/).